polluxau/linuxnext-wallpapers/README.md

-This is some of my wallpapers that a decent amount of people continue to ask in the youtube comments on linuxnext, so here they are :)
+This is some of my wallpapers that a decent amount of people continue to ask in the youtube comments on linuxnext, so here they are.

-i do not own this art and use it only for wallpapers on my desktop
+i do not own this art and use it only for wallpapers on my desktop.

-i get them from wallhaven with the use of wallpaper-selector
+i get them from wallhaven with the use of wallpaper-selector.

 https://flathub.org/apps/io.github.davidoc26.wallpaper_selector

 https://wallhaven.cc/

-some of these wallpapers are from a artist i know on x/twitter called paji
+some of these wallpapers are from a artist i know on x/twitter called paji.

 https://x.com/artpaji